atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 4 Irun Cohen/README.md

   What are the benefits and challenges of using combinations of bNAbs to control HIV, as shown in the study?

 - **Rearchers have found that inducing bNAbs through vaccination is difficult due to the immune system's tendency to favor antibody responses to variable regions of the virus.
 Why are bNAbs rare?
 How to improve vaccination strategies and vaccine design?**
+> > **Answer:**
+> > bNAbs target conserved regions of the HIV-1 envelope, which are often shielded by glycan structures or undergo rapid mutation.
+The immune system's tendency to focus on variable regions, which change frequently, makes it difficult to produce bNAbs that can neutralize a wide variety of viral strains.
+Vaccine strategies must therefore aim to focus immune responses on these conserved regions, potentially through sequential immunization or the use of stabilized envelope proteins.

 ---